Lead Gen & CRM

 1. Click Lists in the left toolbar.

-2. Create or edit a rules-based list.
-Pipeline Stage Changes
+2. Create a new list or edit an existing rules-based list.

 4. Select has the stage under Opportunity.